Nando-C/StriveM7D5/README.md

 Part of the objectives for this project was to consolidate my knowledge using Redux and Redux Tool Kit.
 So I created three Redux slices to handle the state on this project.

-- home
+- Home

     <img src="public/assets/redux-home.png" alt="redux-home">

-- selectedArtist
+- Artist

     <img src="public/assets/redux-artist.png" alt="redux-artist">

-- selectedAlbum: to handle all the information related to the album selected.
+- Album

     <img src="public/assets/redux-album.png" alt="redux-album">